 It is well documented that if consumers are not able to assess superior quality, they will not be willing to pay more (Akerlof, 1970).
 Furthermore, there is a rising demand for safe and high quality food, a trend which has already lasted for decades (Mascarello et al., 2015).
 Therefore, producers are usually eager to use quality cues to signal the high quality of their products to consumers.
-In the food sector, quality labels (governmental and non-governmental) are usually applied for this purpose.
+In the food sector, quality labels (governmental and non-governmental) are usually applied for this purpose as well as origin labels and traceability systems (Verbeke et al., 2007).